dougbtv/avrdude-rpi/README.md

 So what's different in this fork?
 ---------------------------------

+It's for The Raspberry Pi Vehicle Operating Platform, a control board for powering your raspberry pi smoothly from a vehicle.

-Not a ton!
+But, in short -- Not a ton is different!
 It just doesn't rely so heavily on the timing (which I [and Serendipity, thank you] struggled with).
 It pull the pin high for reset, and when it sees the trigger here from the avrdude strace, it pulls it low.

 It's that simple of a mod.
 Also, preset for Raspberry GPIO pin 22.

 Instructions:
 -------------

+First!
+Intall GPIO.Rpi

+    easy_install RPi.GPIO

+If you're on Pidora, and you don't have easy_install, you can get it with:

+    yum install python-setuptools

 Copy both files into your /usr/bin directory, then rename the original avrdude to avrdude-original and symlink avrdude-autoreset to become avrdude.